Danylo79/Dankom-Core/README.md

 ```

 # Dankom-Commands (Java)
 Dankom Commands is a jar to add util commands to Dankom-Core.
-To start download jar into directory and run `java -jar Dankom-Core-{version}.jar setup -path <path>` This will create and sh file and bat file called dankom-core now to run commands go into directory and run ./dakom-core.bat <command> <args...>.
+To start download jar into directory and run `java -jar Dankom-Core-{version}.jar setup -path <path>`.
+This will create and sh file and bat file called dankom-core now to run commands go into directory and run `./dakom-core.bat <command> <args...>`.